-Hotel Puerta America is a radical design hotel in Madrid.
+Hotel Puerta America is a radical new design hotel in Madrid.
 A different architect/interior designer of international standing was commissioned to create each floor of the hotel, giving free rein to their creativity in the development of the rooms and floor as a whole.

 Hotel Puerta America